radutolontan/ATHENA/README.md

 For testing using XPlane 11, first follow instructions at https://github.com/nasa/XPlaneConnect to install XPlane Connect.
 Run ATHENA_XPlane11.py to test controller using non-linear dynamics in XPlane.
 Performance still requires tuning.

+Full paper, written in collaboration with Sigurd Kvaal and Filip Andersen is available at https://lnkd.in/gjGevNnS